 - Prohibition would create a black market for martial arts books and educational materials.

-- The capacity to employ deadly force is not limited to martial artists, since pocket knives are also unregulated, and confer great advantages in altercations.
+- The capacity to employ deadly force is not limited to martial artists, since pocket knives are also unregulated.

-- Martial arts cannot be stolen like firearms can, so there is no need for their registry.
+- Unlike firearms, martial arts cannot be stolen, so there is no need for their registry.

 - How can one disarm a martial artist?

 - How can martial arts be confiscated, in accordance with existing deadly weapons laws?

-- If a karateka walked around with their hands their pockets, would that constitute carrying a concealed weapon?
+- Would a karateka with their hands their pockets be concealing a weapon?

 - Since most martial artists train barefoot, are shoe considerations still relevant in aggravated assault determinations?